smatechnologies/ibm-i-agent-docs/docs/message-management/screens.md

 ```

 In the syntax model illustrated above, the < > characters are used only to mark the description of each field.
 When the actual data is typed in place of the field description, the < > characters must be removed, just as the field description must also be removed.
 However,
 the commas are a critical part of the command syntax.
 If a field value is allowed to be left out of any particular command, the comma that marked that field location must still be retained.
-In this case, two consecutive commas would indicate to OpCon/xps that the null value should be applied to that field.
+In this case, two consecutive commas would indicate to OpCon that the null value should be applied to that field.

 Press <**Enter**> after the command has been fully formatted to causethe final command format  for CPYTOMSGIN to be inserted into the Message management parameters, Event command field.
 (The command syntax may still be modified, once it has been inserted into the Event command
 field.)